HsiangHung/Machine_Learning_Note/Regression/README.md

 On the other hand, if on adding the new independent variable we see a significant increase in R-squared value, then the Adjusted R-squared value will also increase.

+### Reference

+* [Analytics Vidhya: Key Difference between R-squared and Adjusted R-squared for Regression Analysis]: https://www.analyticsvidhya.com/blog/2020/07/difference-between-r-squared-and-adjusted-r-squared/
+[[Aniruddha Bhandari] Analytics Vidhya: Key Difference between R-squared and Adjusted R-squared for Regression Analysis](https://www.analyticsvidhya.com/blog/2020/07/difference-between-r-squared-and-adjusted-r-squared/)
+* [Quroa: What is the difference between R-squared and Adjusted R-squared?]: https://www.quora.com/What-is-the-difference-between-R-squared-and-Adjusted-R-squared
+[[Quora: What is the difference between R-squared and Adjusted R-squared?]
+Quora: What is the difference between R-squared and Adjusted R-squared?](https://www.quora.com/What-is-the-difference-between-R-squared-and-Adjusted-R-squared)

 ## 2. Linear Regression

 The linear regression has a generic form